jgravelle/groqcrawl/README.md

 ## Introduction

 GroqCrawl is a powerful and user-friendly web crawling and scraping application built with Streamlit and powered by PocketGroq.
-It provides an intuitive interface for extracting content from websites, with support for single-page scraping, multi-page crawling, and site mapping.
+It provides an intuitive interface for extracting LLM friendly AI consumable content from websites, with support for single-page scraping, multi-page crawling, and site mapping.

 Whether you're a data scientist, researcher, or web developer, GroqCrawl offers a seamless experience for gathering web data in various formats, including Markdown, HTML, and structured data.